-A summary of Measurement Conditions and Metric Preferences follows. $\Delta E$ (CMYK) is used to calculate the color difference between process colors. $\Delta E$ (SPOT) is used to calculate the color difference between spot colors.
-Measured densities rely on the filter setting (ANSI A or similar) and may be absolute or paper relative.
+- The Metric Preferences used: - ΔE (CMYK) is used to calculate the color difference between process colors. - ΔE (SPOT) is used to calculate the color difference between spot colors. - Measured densities depend on the filter setting (ANSI A or similar) and may be absolute or paper relative.